beginning of content

 Breast cancer is a harmful growth that starts in the glandular tissue of your breast.

-Lymph nodes (glands) are small structures which lie along lymph vessels present throughout the body.
-They help the body deal with infections, but they also become involved in the spread of some cancers.
+Lymph nodes (glands) are small structures which lie along lymph vessels present throughout your body.
+They help your body deal with infections, but they also become involved in the spread of some cancers.

-Sometimes breast cancer spreads to one or more lymph nodes in the armpit on the same side.
-Axillary node clearance is an operation to remove all the lymph nodes from the affected armpit.
+Axillary node clearance is a procedure to remove all the lymph nodes from the affected armpit.

 The lymph nodes that your surgeon removes will be examined under a microscope to help decide on any further treatment.